Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 10 days | 4 touches | Leverage the warm introduction

-A referral is the single most powerful entry point in B2B sales.
-The prospect already has a reason to trust you — someone they respect made the introduction.
+A referral is the single most powerful entry point in B2B sales — the prospect already has a reason to trust you.
 This cadence keeps the momentum from the referral without being overly aggressive.

-When to use it: Whenever you receive a warm introduction from a customer, partner, investor, or mutual connection.
-The referrer has already mentioned you to the prospect.
+When to use it: Whenever you receive a warm introduction from a customer, partner, investor, or mutual connection who has already mentioned you to the prospect.

 Expected metrics: